cortexproject/cortex/cmd/memcached-dump/readme.md

 ### gap analysis

-Search for and print found gaps:
+Search for and print found gaps.
+Streams are considered to have gaps when the difference between any two data points is greater than the requested step.

 ```
 ./main -mode=gaps -min-gap=30m